FIZLIN/Filtering-Proxy/README.md

 # Filtering-Proxy
 * Description

     A proxy which filters request based on given parametres.
+    These parametres can be added/removed from an admin side.

 * Used Technologies
     * Node.js, Express.js and JavaScript for the server side